blocksds/grit/readme.md

 reduction, different map layouts and even metamapping with variable width and heights.
 This can also be used for 1D sprite-sheet conversions.

+Note: Grit tries to convert graphics to the requested format even if that means that the quality of the image has to be reduced.
+However, the result is usually much worse than if you reduce the quality beforehand with your graphics design tool.
+For example, if you're designing a background to be converted to a 4 BPP tiled background, make sure that the tiles can actually be expressed as 16 palettes of 16 colors each.
+If you want to export a 256 color bitmap, ensure that your bitmap doesn't use more than 256 colors (or 255 if you want color 0 to be transparent!).

 The original author of Grit is Jasper Vijn (Cearn).

 Contact email: cearn at coranac dot com